IoCHowTo/IoCTasksSolutions/090_UnitTestingWithoutIoC/README.md

 ## How to start?

-1. Get familiar with project 005_UnitTestingWithoutIoC.
+1. Get familiar with project 090_UnitTestingWithoutIoC.
 2. Identify classes which can be unit tested.
 3. Implement unit tests.
   * Make sure you covered the ```Calculator``` class.
-4. Implement support for additional operators (plus, divide).
+4. Implement support for additional operators (minus, divide).
 5. Extend the unit test coverage for newly added operators.

 ## Sample solution